 PushFar is a world-leading mentoring software and technology company.
-As well as running an open mentoring platform, where anyone can sign up free to find a mentor, we have licenced to use their platform and technology, to support and add value to HDN's Staff Mentoring Programme including digital registration, technology assisted "matching" and having access to a whole host of career progression tools and techniques.
+We have licenced to use their platform and technology, to support and add value to HDN's Staff Mentoring Programme including digital registration, technology assisted "matching" and having access to a whole host of career progression tools and techniques.